Xunius/Menotexport/README.md

 - Citationkeys and tags are added to the extracted texts to facilitate further information processes, both can be editted in Mendeley.
 - If choose to save all annotations to a single file, the programme also re-structure the extracted texts and organize them by their tags before saving to a separate file.
 Pieces of texts from a PDF that isn't taged are given a tag of @None.
+- Sometimes your edits inside Mendeley may not be saved immediately to the database file.
+In such cases just reboot Mendeley.
+No needed to reboot Menotexport (if you are using the GUI) though, as each time you press the "start" button it will issue a new connection to the database.
 - Possible follow-ups one can do: re-format the extracted txts to PDFs, docs or sync into your Evernote account, will probably implement these in a later version.
 - To batch upload to **Evernote**, check out this repo: [txt2evernote](https://github.com/Xunius/txt2evernote).